 “Something that I learned [through this process] is that being a good digital citizen is also about being creative, being hard working, and helping others,” said Adrienne.
 She hopes to “spread positivity around the world and on the internet” through her original Nearpod video.

 To celebrate Adrienne’s hard work and winning submission, Nearpod partnered with ITI to host a “World Premiere Launch Party” over zoom where we invited community members to celebrate with a virtual pep rally.
 From guest speakers, to a student dance performance, a mini rap concert, and the world premiere of Adrienne’s original video, nearly 1,200 students and teachers tuned in to witness the premiere and celebration.
 To close out this momentous occasion, Nearpod sponsored a pizza party for Adrienne and her class to enjoy and celebrate together.

 Nearpod and Flocabulary are proud to partner with L.A.
 Unified School District.
 Thank you to all the students who entered the contest.
 Much appreciation and gratitude to our partners at ITI and Wilmington Middle School for helping make this happen!
 Congratulations again to Adrienne R. and Ms. Carbajal!

-Alyssa Wing is a Senior Customer Success Manager for Nearpod and Flocabulary.
-Prior to joining the world of edtech, she served as a middle school ELA teacher in Prince George’s County, Maryland and in Brooklyn, New York.
-In her current role, she supports L.A.
+Tracy Quinn is a Senior Customer Success Manager for Nearpod and Flocabulary.
+Prior to joining the Nearpod Team, she worked with Houghton Mifflin Harcourt (HMH) as a Senior Customer Success Manager and Sales Associate.
+Prior to her edtech career, she worked as a middle school English language arts, math, and science teacher for the Los Angeles Unified School District.
+In her current role, she supports the L.A.
 Unified School District and loves the daily opportunities she gets to support educators in scaling their impact through Nearpod and Flocabulary.